 As we enter a new decade, the healthcare industry is preparing for significant shifts.
 Few areas will encounter a more substantial impact than the revenue cycle department of health systems.
 It’s an opportunity for leaders in this department to embrace changes and position their organizations to face new challenges head-on.

-Let’s look at a few of the most necessary of those skills:
+Let’s look at 5 of the most necessary of those skills:

 1) Understanding of technology skills